 The Palm Beach market remains white-hot, with the number of closed sales up 109% and closed sales volume hitting a record high, exceeding $1.2 billion.

 In Manhattan and Brooklyn, 2021 started strong: pent-up demand, increased purchasing power, and desire for more space powered a remarkable rebound.

-December was a good time to be an apartment-hunter in Manhattan and Brooklyn: Rents dipped, inventory was robust, and incentives were plentiful.
+February was an excellent time to be an apartment-hunter in Manhattan and Brooklyn: Rents dipped across both boroughs, but inventory dropped, too.